Chiral orbital order of interacting bosons without higher bands

+\emph{Concluding remarks.} Our construction offers the opportunity to observe chiral bosonic phases deep in the strongly-correlated regime, which have remained elusive in higher bands~\cite{Li2012} or in driven systems realizing synthetic flux~\cite{Kolley2015,Greschner2015}.
+Besides, an interesting perspective concerns the possible interplay between the interacting bosonic phases presented in this work and the unusual topological properties of the underlying BBH band structure~\cite{Benalcazar2017,DiLiberto2020}; see also Refs.~\cite{Neupert2018, Hughes2019, Hatsugai2019, Cuadra2022} on interaction effects in higher-order topological insulators.
+Our construction can also be applied to other lattice geometries, and extended to higher dimensions, where $\pi$-flux models can exhibit 4-fold ground-state degeneracy~\cite{Benalcazar2017}; see also Refs.~\cite{Polini2005,Mukherjee2018, DiLiberto2019, kremer2020square, zurita2021tunable,Barbiero2022} on various $\pi$-flux models with frustration.

-The real-space dynamics analyzed in our work can be explored with systems of ultracold atoms by monitoring single-site occupation \cite{Tai2017} in a static setting with a tailored lattice potential.
-Moreover, some of our results can also be investigated in nonlinear photonic systems \cite{smirnova2020nonlinear}, e.g.~arrays of coupled optical waveguides \cite{Szameit2010}, upon an appropriate state preparation \footnote{Nonlinearities in waveguides are attractive, $g<0$, but we verified that chiral dynamics exists for both positive and negative $U$.}.
+The chiral dynamics studied in our work can also be relevant to nonlinear photonic systems \cite{rechtsman2013photonic,hafezi2013imaging,Ozawa2019,mukherjee2020observation, smirnova2020nonlinear,Carusotto2021}, e.g.~arrays of coupled optical waveguides \cite{Szameit2010}, upon injection of light with the appropriate relative phase pattern among the sites of an elementary plaquette \footnote{Nonlinearities in waveguides are attractive, $g<0$, but we verified that chiral dynamics exists for both positive and negative $U$.}.
+This would provide an alternative framework to explore orbital physics \cite{Amo2017,Whittaker2018,Stoferle2021} in the nonlinear regime.

-\emph{Acknowledgements.} This work is supported by the ERC Starting Grant TopoCold, the Fonds De La Recherche Scientifique (FRS-FNRS, Belgium) and the QuantERA grant MAQS via the Austrian Science Fund FWF No I4391-N.
+\emph{Acknowledgements.} The authors are pleased to acknowledge discussions with L. Barbiero, I. Carusotto, N. R. Cooper, J. Dalibard, E. Demler, O. K. Diessel, A. Eckardt, D. González-Cuadra, G. Juzeli\=unas, L. Peralta Gavensky, T. Zache and Qi Zhou.
+This work is supported by the ERC Starting Grant TopoCold, the Fonds De La Recherche Scientifique (FRS-FNRS, Belgium), the QuantERA grant MAQS via the Austrian Science Fund FWF No I4391-N and the Rita Levi Montalcini Program through the fellowship DI\_L\_LEVI22\_01.